p-b-4/ng-fluentui/projects/ng-fluentui/README.md

 This package allows you to use Fluent UI Web Components in Angular without needing to configure `CUSTOM_ELEMENTS_SCHEMA`.

-Using this library may help spot errors in component templates earlier in development.
-You do not need to disable template validation for unknown elements.
+Template validation remains enabled, which can help catch template errors early in development.

 ## Installation